 - small container for storing used syringes/needles (if applicable)

-- blood glucose testing kit, spare batteries and record book
+- blood glucose testing kit, extra batteries and record book

 - supply of blood glucose and urine ketone testing strips